xrmashiloane/terraform/README.md

 A lightweight weather API call application written in Python that calls external API on a schedule to retrieve current weather conditions for a provided location.

 Project demonstrates using Terraform to provision AWS resourses in with state saved in Terraform Cloud and code stored in Git for source control.
-And can be set up for fully integrated CI/CD pipeline via Github Actions.
+Code provides end to end CI/CD pipeline via Github Actions and Terraform Cloud.

 GitHub actions to provide Continuos Integration.
 Terraform Cloud to provide Continuous Delivery.